konrad88k/PokeTYPE/readme.md

 ### Work in progress..

-Web application created for training purposes.
-Pokemon cards were based on data from PokeAPI.
+Web application created for training purposes.<br>
+Pokemon cards were based on data from PokeAPI.<br>
 User can pick up to 2 of the filter options to sort cards in type order.

-// In-app functions
+## In-app functions
 + fetch data from PokeAPI (id, image, name, description, type) - 'https://pokeapi.co/docs/v2'
 + create pokemon card list
 + show cards depend on type selection (if no tab selected show all cards)